ChaoNEil/ChaoNEil.github.io/content/posts/honeypot-project.md

 ![](/images/honeypot-project/10.png)

 Select the `"kibana"` option from the landing page and you will be presented with a dashboard in Elastic SIEM.
-You can filter it by IPs , ports , services attacked, passwords used to brute force, users attacked, etc. Play
+You can filter it by IPs , ports , services attacked, passwords used to brute force, users attacked, etc.

 ![](/images/honeypot-project/11.png)